 The popular media also provide a strong influence on the development of the 'world inside children's minds'.
 A survey of American children's images of Africa (Birns in Spencer et al. [1989]) reveals words such as 'wild animals, jungles, witch doctors, and Daktari' as being uppermost in their minds - conjured up largely by a popular television programme.
 Along similar lines, Storm (1984) reported word-association tests with children of primary school age.
-Results showed that the words most commonly associated with 'Africa' were 'lions', 'heat', 'snakes', 'elephants', 'trees', 'tigers', 'palm trees' and similarity of a nation against our own, which is inevitably valued.

-'black people', conjuring up images of the exotic, colour and perhaps the excitement of Africa derived from 'jungle' films and programmes on TV - images far removed from many of the realities of everyday life there today in the shape of poverty and cities.
+Results showed that the words most commonly associated with 'Africa' were 'lions', 'heat', 'snakes', 'elephants', 'trees', 'tigers', 'palm trees' and 'black people', conjuring up images of the exotic, colour and perhaps the excitement of Africa derived from 'jungle' films and programmes on TV - images far removed from many of the realities of everyday life there today in the shape of poverty and cities.